haivanvo/ont-varcall-clair3/README.md

 # GENERAL ONT VARIANT CALLING PIPELINE USING CLAIR3 (GPU)
 From fastq to vcf.
 This pipeline is run on Mac Silicon.
-For general guide, check the original Github: https://github.com/HKU-BAL/Clair3/blob/main/docs/gpu_quick_start.md
+For additional guide, check the original Github: https://github.com/HKU-BAL/Clair3/blob/main/docs/gpu_quick_start.md

 ## Architecture